India: Abuse of Dominance

 First dawn raid

-The authors would like to acknowledge the contribution of senior associate Soumya Hariharan and associates Arunima Chandra, Jayati Handa and Kaustav Kundu in the Mumbai Competition Law Practice of Amarchand & Mangaldas & Suresh A Shroff & Co.
+The authors would like to acknowledge the contribution of senior associates Soumya Hariharan and Shweta Vasani and associates Aishwarya Gopalakrishnan, Arunima Chandra, Smita Andrews and Sammith S, in the Competition Law Practice of Cyril Amarchand Mangaldas.

-- The CCI is the principal regulatory body which regulates competition in India and has been established by the central government under section 7(1) of the Act.
+- The CCI is the principal regulatory body that regulates competition in India and has been established by the central government under section 7(1) of the Act.

 - Case No. 25 of 2010.